KevinDeWire/Sensor_Data_Logger/README.md

 Timestamp, Sensor Name, Sensor Value 1, Sensor Value 2, … Sensor value n

-• Display a string on Activity B: “Data Recording” (5 points)
+• Display a string on Activity B: “Data Recording” (5 points) -- DONE

 5. (10 points total) Hitting the ‘Stop’ button must

 • Stop writing to the file (5 points)

-• Erase the ‘Data Recording’ message (5 points)
+• Erase the ‘Data Recording’ message (5 points) -- DONE

 6. (25 points total) If the user hits ‘Back’ in the middle of recording: